HashMapsData2Value/AlgorandFAQ/README.md

 ### Okay, so it cannot fork.
 Why should I care?

-- Hard forks are very damaging to the blockchain.
+- Hard forks can be very damaging to the blockchain.
 Any kind of suggestion or expectaton of a fork can divide a community and alter stakeholder incentives.
 The value of a blockchain, like any marketplace or network technology, is not proportional to the number of connected users but the square of that number (Metcalfe's Law).
 In other words, if a network is split into two, the value of each resulting half is 1/4th.
 If there are _n_ users, they can make _n_(_n_-1)/2 connections.
 Consider that 2 users can make 1 connection, 5 users can make 10 connections, and 10 users can make 45 connections.

 - Following a hard fork, tokens exist in multiple places.
 If you cannot fork, there will always only be ONE version of a token.
 For NFTs, which can be used as proofs of ownership of some property (physical, intellectual, both), this is fundamental.
 Consider the intellectual property of a creative or inventor being represented on the blockchain by an NFT.
 A network fork would mean that the intellectual property would be split in two, and any transfer of the property to another entity would require two transactions.
 Even worse, two different entities (e.g., record label A and record label B) might each buy the NFT on each respective fork and confusion would arrise as to who is the actual owner.
 Or consider a USD stablecoin that can be exchanged for real $ fiat - suddenly, the company behind it has to decide on which fork they will reimburse.